-The £60m facility is operated by Veolia Environmental Services in partnership with Southwark Council as part of its 25 year PFI recycling and waste contract.
+£60m facility operated in partnership with Southwark Council as part of 25-year contract

 The new state-of-the-art Integrated Waste Management Facility on the former Old Kent Road gas works site is now handling all of Southwark’s recycling and household waste, typically 120,000 tonnes a year.